LyzardKing/NetProLogo/README.md

 Before using the extension make sure you have installed the proper [NetLogo](http://ccl.northwestern.edu/netlogo/download.shtml) and SWI-Prolog versions.
 Different SWI-Prolog versions can be found [here](http://www.swi-prolog.org/download/stable?show=all).

-##### Version compatibility
+### Version compatibility

-* NetPrologo is compatible with SWI-Prolog version 9.0.4 for x86_64-linux.
+* NetPrologo is compatible with SWI-Prolog version 9.0.4 (and later) for x86_64-linux.
 Previous versions are not guaranteed to work.
 * Macos and Windows are not tested, but should work with the right classpath settings

-##### Linux Users
+### Prerequisites

-* Note that some SWI-Prolog packages for Linux comes without the JPL library.
+* Note that some SWI-Prolog packages come without the JPL library.
 In this case you can install it separately.
-  * In many Linux repositories this library is called `swi-prolog-java` (alternatively it could be swi-prolog-jpl).
+  * In many Linux repositories the complete package is called `swi-prolog-java` (alternatively it could be swi-prolog-jpl).
   * You can find the path that contains these libraries by running `swipl --dump-runtime-variables`, and reading the value of `PLLIBDIR`
   * check that `PLLIBDIR` contains the native library:
     * **Windows:** `C:\Program Files (x86)\swipl\bin\` (there should be files like `libswipl.dll`, `jpl.dll`, etc.)